 Hoivatilat Plc: disclosure under chapter 9, section 10 of the Securities Market Act

-Hoivatilat Plc ("Hoivatilat") has on 10 January 2020 received a notification pursuant to chapter 9, section 5 of the Securities Market Act from 2Care Capital Ab, according to which the ownership of shares and votes in Hoivatilat has decreased below the threshold of 5 per cent and 10 per cent following the transfer of shares on 10 January 2020.
+Hoivatilat Plc ("Hoivatilat") has on 10 January 2020 received a notification pursuant to chapter 9, section 5 of the Securities Market Act from Länsförsäkringar Fondförvaltning Ab, according to which the ownership of shares and votes in Hoivatilat has decreased below the threshold of 5 per cent following the transfer of shares on 10 January 2020.

 |% of shares and voting rights (total of A)